 Control unit: 40 kg

 The pumping power is provided by utilising the pressure difference between the ambient and inside of the duct.
 The pressure difference drives an adjustable ejector.
 This design means that extraction velocity automatically adapts to changes in the flow rate in the duct.

 The measurement principle is based on the established fact that microwave transmission properties relates to the amount of UBC in the ash sample.
 The fly ash sample is placed in a microwave resonance chamber, and its effect on the signal output of is used to determine the UBC content of the ash.

 The control unit undertakes the processing of the transducer signals and controls all functions of the individual RCA components.
 An operator’s control panel with display is located on the control cabinet front.
 The RCA-MI 2200 can be fitted with different communication technologies e.g. Bluetooth, WIFI and LAN, and a remote access system is also implemented.

 The UBC-2200 is also available for installation in the hopper using a different extraction mechanism.

 Nota Bene 1

-The RCA is “only” an on-line trends measurements.
+The RCA is “only” an on-line trends measurement.
 It has to be verified with a reference.
-This could for instans be once every week.
-The big advantage of the RCA is that between the operators manual laboratory meassurement, continously, get a trending.
+This could for instance be once every week.
+The big advantage of the RCA is that between the operator’s manual laboratory measurement, continuously, get a trending.